 As it’s the oldest park in the town, you’d expect it to be recognised in some way.
 And it is, because Lowther Gardens is on the English Heritage list of historical parks and gardens.

-Nick tells us that it was way back in 1860 when Colonel John Talbot first constructed public pleasure grounds in Lytham.
+It was way back in 1860 when Colonel John Talbot first constructed public pleasure grounds in Lytham.
 “A pond and fountain issued from a central rockery, there was extensive tree and shrub planting, pathways, lawns, a small wooden shelter (pavilion), and flower beds.
-The boundaries were marked by Lowther Terrace at the Eastern extremity and Woodville Terrace the Western.”
+The boundaries were marked by Lowther Terrace at the Eastern extremity and Woodville Terrace the Western.“

 Named in Memory

 Squire J Talbot Clifton built the gardens, in honour of his wife, Eleanor Cecily Clifton.
 She was of the Lowther family from Cumbria, and the gardens were in her father’s memory.
 He died in 1868 and that’s where the name comes from.

 George Rowbotham, head gardener at Avenham Park in Preston, designed and laid the gardens out.
 Then along came Mr Tomlinson who worked on the Clifton Estate.
 He set to work on the newly landscaped site and supervised its transformation into a beautiful park and gardens.

 Some time later, in 1905, the Gardens were given to the council.
 If you look at the old Ordnance Survey map from 1908 you can see the original layout of the park.
 Interestingly, you’ll also see that most of that original design is still in place today.